Leave a legacy that will change lives.

 A planned gift offers more than just a perpetual expression of what you value in life – it delivers substantial financial, tax, and estate planning benefits.
 Thank you for considering Crotched Mountain for such an important philanthropic decision.
 Explore your planned giving options below!

-For information on any of these opportunities contact Kevin Harte, Vice President of Advancement at 603.547.1489 or email him today.
+For information on any of these opportunities contact Doreen Baker, Donor Services Manager at 603-547-1482 or click here to email her.

 Trust and Living Wills

 When a donor adds a bequest provision to their will or revocable trust, Crotched Mountain will benefit from this bequest after the life of the donor.
 This means significant philanthropic support without a disruption of your daily lifestyle.
 (You can change the bequest recipient at any time.)
 And to maximize the power of these gifts, bequests or trust designations fall outside the auspices of a federal estate tax.